 4. Research the cost of childcare.

 Make sure you and your partner are on the same page about who’ll care for your child as well as the cost associated with your choice.
 If one of you plans to stop working to take care of the baby, adjust your budget to account for the lost income.
-If you’re planning on using daycare or hiring a nanny, plan how you’ll cover those costs, which average around $10,000 per year, per child for daycare or nearly $30,000 for a full-time, in-home nanny.
+Thinking about how to afford daycare or a nanny might seem stressful at first, but take a beat and plan how you’ll cover those costs.
+These options average around $10,000 per year, per child for daycare or nearly $30,000 for a full-time, in-home nanny.

 5. Get a head start on college savings.